Pakistan electricity tariff, slabs and bill components

 Start here

-- Protected vs Unprotected Consumer in Pakistan Electricity Tariff — Plain-English explanation of the protected vs unprotected consumer categories on a Pakistani electricity bill, who qualifies, how the status is set, and why it changes the total you pay.
+- Protected vs Unprotected Consumer — Pakistan Electricity Bill — Are you a protected or unprotected electricity consumer in Pakistan?
+See who qualifies, how your status is set, and how it changes what you pay.

 - Electricity Slab Benefit and Slab Jump — How Pakistan Tariff Slabs Work — How Pakistan's residential slab tariff actually calculates your bill, what slab benefit means, and why a single extra unit can move you into a higher slab and raise every unit above you.